jembi/dhis2-tracker-populator/README.md

 Any number of additional attributes or data elements can be specified with column headers of the following format:
 * Attributes: The ID of the attribute prepended with the string `A|`.
 * Data elements: The ID of the data element prepended with the string `DE|`.
+* The application assumes that there is only one unique attribute per tracked entity (this is determined by the application at run time from the DHIS2 resources api)

 ### Run